-The Laboratory of Neurophysiology at the Faculty of Medicine was developed at a very particular time.
-Although it has always been a part of the University of Novi Sad, at the same time it changed four countries and at least two forms of economic and social organization.
-Researchers from the Laboratory succeeded in preserving scientific autonomy, and with great scientific zeal and devotion managed to develop it.
-Professors who led the Laboratory endeavored to keep up with modern standpoints as well as to be competitive with the achievements on all levels of international scientific thought.
-This became possible by the openness for cooperation and appreciation of all the achievements and trends of scientific research conducted in the USSR, as well as throughout Western Europe, USA, Japan, and other parts of the world.
+The Laboratory of Neurophysiology at the Faculty of Medicine was developed in very specific time.
+Although, it always has been a part of the University of Novi Sad, at the same time it changed four states and at least two forms of economic and social relations.
+Researchers from the Laboratory succeded to preserve scientific autonomy and with great scientific zeal and devotion managed to develope it.
+Professors who led the Laboratory at the same time tried to keep up with modern standpoints as well as to be competitive with the achievements on all levels of international scientific thought.
+This became possible by the openness for cooperation and appreciation of all the achievements and trends of scientific research conducted in the USSR, as well as throughout Western Europe, USA, Japan and other parts of the world.

-In the Laboratory of Neurophysiology, the stereotactic method was applied in electroencephalographic, microelectrode, and microiontophoretic examinations to monitor brain functions during different activities of organisms.
-At that point in time, Novi Sad was one of a handful of centers in the world in which neuronal activity was registered during free behaviour of animals and during their goal-directed behaviour.
-Monitoring of bioelectrical manifestations in the central nervous system in different functional states of experimental animals and in different forms of their behaviour gave significant contribution to the understanding of neurophysiological mechanisms, as well as to defining certain structures involved, in particular the functional system and forms of behaviour of an individual.
+In the Laboratory of Neurophysiology stereotactic method was applied in electroencephalographic, microelectrode and microiontophoretic examinations to monitor brain functions during different activities of organisms.
+At that point in time, Novi Sad was one of a few centers in the world in which neuronal activity was registered during free behaviour of animals and during their goal-directed behaviour.
+Monitoring of bioelectrical manifestations in central nervous system in different functional states of experimental animals and in different forms of their behaviour gave a significant contribution to the understanding of neurophysiological mechanisms as well as defining of certain structures involved in particular functional system and form of behaviour of an individuals.

-The results obtained in the Laboratory are published in numerous scientific publications in prestigious international journals.
-International multidisciplinary scientific meetings have been organized in Novi Sad, and researchers have presented their work and gave lectures by invitation at international expert meetings.
+The results obtained in the Laboratory were published in numerous scientific publications in prestigious international journals.
+International multidisciplinary scientific meetings in Novi Sad were organized and researchers were presenting their works and holding lectures by invitation on an international expert meetings.

 The outcomes of basic studies have found their meaning in clinical application.
-In this sense, the Laboratory was directly involved in improving the prevention strategy for epilepsy and stroke, as well as in improving the therapeutic outcome of patients with neurological disorders.
+In this sense, the Laboratory was directly involved in improvement of prevention strategy for epilepsy and stroke, as well as in improvement of therapeutic outcome of patients with neurological disorders.

-Professors and researchers of the Neurophysiological Laboratory have been unselfishly and devotedly transferring their knowledge and experience to new generations of researchers.
-Based on this work and research, hundreds of student, graduate, master, doctoral, and scientific expert papers have been written.
-This extensive educational work created the new staff of the Faculty of Medicine in Novi Sad, who distinguished themselves at many departments and significantly contributed to the existence, development, and credibility of the Faculty of Medicine, University of Novi Sad.
+Professors and researchers of neurophysiological laboratory were unselfishly and devotedly transferring their knowledge and experience to new generations of researchers.
+Based on this work and research, hundreds of student, graduate, master, doctoral and scientific expert papers were written.
+This extensive educational work made new staff of the Faculty of Medicine in Novi Sad who distinguished themselves on many departments and significantly contributed the continuity of the existence, development and credibility of the Faculty of Medicine, University of Novi Sad.